Wittline/apache-spark-course/README.md

 5. Under `Networking and Security` select your default VPC and 3 public subnets.

-6. Select the EMR Studio role `emr-notebook-role-tutorial` created initially
+6. Select the EMR Studio role `emr-notebook-role` created initially

 7. Select the S3 bucket created initially.